 Take time to relax and treat yourself well during pregnancy.
 After you give birth, life will get more busy and you won't have much time for yourself.
 Take the time to enjoy a manicure, get a massage, or just hang out with friends, enjoying your last few weeks before your baby arrives.
 You'll be able to take off a few months to spend solely with your baby without feeling neglected.

 You should take a child birth class.
 Sign up early on because classes tend to fill up quickly.
 You may want to consider signing up for breastfeeding classes, as well.
 These classes can help take some of the mystery out of what to expect in the upcoming months.

 Want to get pregnant?
-First, you must be aware of your .
+First, you must be aware of your health condition and body.
 Knowing your cycles means knowing when you can get pregnant.
-Home pregnancy kits can usually detect pregnancy within days of a missed period.
+Home pregnancy test kits can usually detect it within days of a missed period.

-Water is important to consume during pregnancy, as you should aim for eight glasses.
+Water is important to consume and you should aim for eight glasses.
 You and your child require hydration, but you can also avoid overeating by drinking water.
 Your stomach will send signals your brain reads as hunger.
 Drink water between meals if you feel like having a snack.

 Eat foods that contain iron for the health of your body.
-You need to have enough blood on hand for both you and your child, and this requires extra iron.
+You need to have enough blood on hand for both you and your child, and this requires extra iron and prenatal-vitamins.
 This mineral is critical to developing your placenta, as well as the baby's general development.

 When you're pregnant you need to know that your child will take in whatever you're taking in as well.
 Prescription drugs, alcohol, and street drugs can all be very harmful, so always follow your doctor's advice regarding them.
 This can cause serious problems for your baby.

 Even during the later months of pregnancy, an extra 300 calories is all that is needed each day.
-Gaining too much weight during your pregnancy can complicate and lengthen your delivery while also increasing your risk of developing high blood pressure or diabetes.
+Gaining too much weight can complicate and lengthen your delivery while also increasing your risk of developing high blood pressure or diabetes.